MicrosoftDocs/sql-docs/docs/database-engine/availability-groups/windows/troubleshoot-availability-group-exceeded-rpo.md

  A synchronous-commit secondary replica guarantees zero data loss, but the potential data loss of an asynchronous-commit secondary replica depends on how much log is still waiting to be hardened on the secondary replica.

-## Common causes
- This section describes the common causes for high potential data loss of an asynchronous-commit secondary replica.
-It assumes that you do not have a systemic performance issue in your server instance that is unrelated to availability groups.
+ The following sections describe the common causes for high potential data loss of an asynchronous-commit secondary replica, assuming that you do not have a systemic performance issue in your server instance that is unrelated to availability groups.

 1. [High network latency or low network throughput causes log build-up on the primary replica](#BKMK_LATENCY)

 2. [Disk I/O bottleneck slows down log hardening on the secondary replica](#BKMK_IO_BOTTLENECK)

-###  <a name="BKMK_LATENCY"></a> High network latency or low network throughput causes log build-up on the primary replica
+##  <a name="BKMK_LATENCY"></a> High network latency or low network throughput causes log build-up on the primary replica
  The most common reason for the databases exceeding their RPO is that they cannot be sent to the secondary replica fast enough.

-#### Explanation
+### Explanation
  The primary replica activates flow control on the log send when it has exceeded the maximum allowable number of unacknowledged messages sent over to the secondary replica.
 Until some of these messages have been acknowledged, no more log blocks can be sent to the secondary replica.
 Since data loss can be prevented only when they have been hardened on the secondary replica, the build-up of unsent log messages increases potential data loss.

-#### Diagnosis and resolution
+### Diagnosis and resolution
  A high number of messages resent to the secondary replica can indicate high network latency and network noise.
 You can also compare the DMV value **log_send_rate** with the performance object Log Bytes Flushed/sec.
 If logs are being flushed to disk faster than they are being sent, the potential data loss can increase indefinitely.

  Also, it is useful to check the two performance objects `SQL Server:Availability Replica > Flow Control Time (ms/sec)` and `SQL Server:Availability Replica > Flow Control/sec`.
 Multiplying these two values shows you in the last second how much time was spent waiting for flow control to clear.
 The longer the flow control wait time, the lower the send rate.

- Below is a list of useful metrics in diagnosing network latency and throughput.
+ The following metrics are useful in diagnosing network latency and throughput.
 You can use other Windows tools, such as **ping.exe**, [Resource Monitor](http://technet.microsoft.com/video/Video/ff710685), and [Network Monitor](http://www.microsoft.com/download/details.aspx?id=4865) to evaluate latency and network utilization.

 -   DMV `sys.dm_hadr_database_replica_states, log_send_queue_size`